GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ## Fixes for Extraneous Messages Being Sent / Flickering
 The above referenced change to the feedback behavior should also resolve any problems with extraneous messages being sent or button flickering.

+## New CSI Support Files Posted
+The CSI support files were updated to reflect some of the latest changes.

 # December 10th, 2022

 ## Crash Fix When Using GoFolder in Project With "Orphaned Folders"